Khajoor Pe Atke

 Khajoor Pe Atke is a comedy film written and directed by Harsh Chhaya, who makes his directorial debut.
-Starring Manoj Pahwa, Vinay Pathak, Dolly Ahluwalia, Seema Pahwa, Sanah Kapoor, Suneeta Sengupta, produced by Welcome Friends Productions, and presented by S.O.I.E., the film hits cinemas nationwide on 18 May and is distributed by PVR Pictures with music on Zee Music.
+Starring Manoj Pahwa, Vinay Pathak, Dolly Ahluwalia, Seema Pahwa, Sanah Kapoor, Suneeta Sengupta, produced by Welcome Friends Productions, and presented by S.O.I.E., the film was released in theatres on 18 May 2018 and is distributed by PVR Pictures, with music on Zee Music.